-The Dean's Office coordinates the CBA advising program, and tries to provide services and information to address advising needs of faculty and students.
+The Dean's Office coordinates the CBA advising program, and provides services and information to address advising needs of faculty and students.
 The CBA Academic Services Director, Nicole Vidden, is responsible for these duties.
 She is also responsible for confirming, to the University, that students have met all degree requirements.

 The Dean's Office also advises new transfer students and coordinates the summer START first-year orientation/registration program.
-Erin Flottmeyer is our Senior Academic Advisor who hosts drop-in hours.
+CBA Dean's Office hosts drop-in hours 9-12 and 1-4 Monday-Thursday during the semesters.